-Alfred was apparently flooded with offers from "impressed executives" and secured a marketing job with a recruitment firm just a day after pulling that stunt.
-So to see whether getting a job in post-recession Britain is really as easy as airing your qualifications to a bunch of commuters, I went to Liverpool Street and held up a few signs touting my various imaginary skills.
+Alfred was apparently flooded with offers from “impressed executives” and secured a marketing job with a recruitment firm just a day after pulling that stunt.
+So to see whether getting a job in the post-recession economy is really as easy as airing your qualifications to a bunch of commuters, I went to Liverpool Street and held up a few signs touting my various imaginary skills.

-People always say mean stuff about fine art degrees, which is probably because employers would rather hire trained accountants than someone who spent their higher education swallowing and regurgitating acrylics onto a canvas.
-With that in mind, I thought I'd see whether the sign strategy would help elevate this lowly degree to something worth anything to anybody.
+People always say mean stuff about fine art degrees, which is probably because employers would rather hire trained accountants than people who spent their higher education swallowing and regurgitating acrylics onto canvas.
+With that in mind, I thought I’d see whether the sign strategy would help elevate this lowly degree to something worth anything to anybody.

-"FALCONRY, MASSIVE EXPERT, TRUST ME MATE, ASK FOR A CV"
+"FALCONRY, MASSIVE EXPERT, TRUST ME MATE"

-"PITHY OP-ED WRITER, PRETTY BIG OPINIONS, ASK FOR A CV"
+"PITHY OP-ED WRITER, PRETTY BIG OPINIONS"

 From animals to editorial, next was an ad for a pithy op-ed writer with pretty big opinions.